lllllll-llll-llllll/file-split-and-rejoin/readme.txt

-autoit script for file splitting and rejoining, developed with only the features i need, but regardless here it is
+autoit scripts for file splitting and rejoining, developed with only the features i need, but regardless here it is

 splitting:
 via script: AutoIt3.exe _FileSplit.au3 filename bytes